Sampling and Reconstructing Angular Domains with Uniform Arrays: Models and Preliminaries for Array and Angular Domains

-\end{proof} Note that $\lambda/(2dN)$ and $\lambda/(2d)$ determine the multi-target resolution and aliasing, respectively, of angular estimation algorithms.
-They are reflected in the kernel main lobe half-width and period, respectively.
-When $N \to \infty$, the effect of a planar wave becomes a Dirac impulse at $\ell = \eta$.
+\end{proof} The main lobe half-width and period of the Dirichelt kernel in~\eqref{eq:PlanarWaveResponse} correspond to the multi-target resolution of $1/N$ and unitary aliasing, respectively, of \gls{LAD} estimation algorithms.

-\begin{remark} Amplitude scaling coefficients could be applied at each antenna element (i.e., array tapering) to suppress side-lobes.
-Extending this work to include tapering effect (e.g., Chebyshev ``windowing'') is straightforward.
+\begin{remark} Amplitude scaling coefficients could be applied at each antenna element to suppress side-lobes at the price of beam gain.
 In particular, \eqref{eq:RxBeamformer} can work with any arbitrary, hence optionally scaled, complex signal at each antenna element. \end{remark}